segp-uob/segp/dev/Worksheets/1_DevOps_Docker_CI.md

 There are tools such as Jenkins, Github workflow and Gitlab which can be used to automate the CI pipeline, however, this is not necessary and isn't covered in detail in this set of workshops.
 It's much better to have something simple (like having someone responsible for running a build script) that everyone understands rather than something fancy.
 You might want to explore these tools as a team but only if you have time.
 What's important is being able to prove you *know* code is production ready!

 ## Keep the pipeline moving: Hold Standups!

+(Holding standups (and keeping records!) is part of the marking scheme!)

 The most productive and easy way to achieve iterative and continious integration is to hold regular 15 minute(max) standup meetings with your whole team.
 This would ideally be daily when you are focusing on delivering key features; but flex to suit.
 Standups keeps your team together and focused on progress.
 These meetings are not where work gets done they are for managing the process overall.
 Even if members aren't working on tasks that day - *everyone* must attend.
 >### Example agenda